Eisaku Satō: Later life

 Satō shared the Nobel Peace Prize with Seán MacBride in 1974.
 He was awarded for representing the Japanese people's will for peace, and for signing the nuclear arms Non-Proliferation Treaty in 1970.
 He was the first Asian to accept the Nobel Peace Prize.
 (In 1973, Vietnamese politician Le Duc Tho had become the first Asian to win the prize, but Tho had rejected it.)
+Satō began working with MacBride shortly after, joining Amnesty International.